tonypony220/starknet-devnet/README.md

     - returns complete data for invoke transactions
     - returns partial data for deploy transactions
 - The following Starknet CLI commands are **not** supported:
-  - `get_block` - transactions are not organized into blocks
   - `get_contract_addresses` - L1-L2 interaction is currently not supported

 ## Hardhat integration